-The rocky terrain and winding trees make this vast wood easy to get lost in, with human bones sporadically littering the entire area.
+The rocky terrain and winding trees make this vast wood easy to get lost in, with human bones dotting the deepest parts.
 The forest isn’t just making them die of starvation either, as it has become a breeding ground for all kinds of hazards.
-For one, the area is rife with venomous snakes, so many in fact that we find most tangled together in a ball.
+For one, the land is rife with venomous snakes, so many in fact that we find most tangled together in a ball.
 These serpents can also grow to gargantuan sizes, making the venom they spit all the more dangerous.
-Joining them in this forest are the similarly giant maneater pigs (人喰い豚) we often see chowing down on some poor sap’s corpse — their noxious belch telling just how many pathogens their diet cultivates.
-Like the snakes, this seems to be their native habitat, as above ground elsewhere the pigs are only found in urban settings.
+Joining them in this forest are the similarly giant maneater pigs (人喰い豚) meandering into someone’s camp or chowing down on some poor sap’s corpse — the noxious belch tells just how many pathogens their diet cultivates.
+Like the snakes, this seems to be their native habitat, as elsewhere the pigs are only found in urban settings.
 At the same time, these animals’ nests appear to be relatively recent in the forest’s history.

-In short, the forest cemetery in all likelihood originated with the ancient Yharnamites.
-When the settlement was first founded as Yahar’gul, there were both humans and Great Ones to bury.
-But as the Yharnamites moved away from their Pthumerian roots, fewer and fewer elder gods were enjoying eternal rest, leaving only human graves to be erected as the dead inched closer to the city.
+In short, the forest cemetery originated with the ancient Yharnamites.
+When the settlement was first founded at Yahar’gul, there were both humans and Great Ones to bury.
+But as the citizens moved away from their Pthumerian roots, fewer and fewer elder gods were enjoying eternal rest, leaving only human graves to be erected as the dead inched closer to the city.
 And as time went on, the cemetery itself was eventually forgotten, left to be taken by nature.
 That is how the continuation to the river valley became a wild wood.

 One of the Holy Grails that breaks a seal of the underground ruins.

 However, that which isn’t a pan-Holy Grail doesn’t change the form of the “Holy Grail Dungeon” via a ritual.